MontgomeryLab/tinyRNA/README.md

 | Eliminated counts                 | The total unassigned counts due to alignments whose candidate features were _ALL_ eliminated because they failed to match any selection rules |

 ### Differential Expression Analysis
 DGE is performed using the `DESeq2` R package.
-It reports differential expression tables for your experiment design, and a table of normalized feature counts.
+Our wrapper script reports differential expression tables for your experiment design, and a table of normalized feature counts.
 If your control condition is indicated in your Samples Sheet then pairwise comparisons will be  made against the control.
 If a control condition is not indicated then all possible bidirectional pairwise comparisons are made.

 ### Plots
-Simple static plots are generated from the outputs of Counter and DESeq2.
+Simple static plots are generated from the outputs of tiny-count and tiny-deseq.r.
 These plots are useful for assessing the quality of your experiment design and the quality of your libraries.
 The available plots are:
 - **len_dist**: A stacked barchart showing size & 5' nucleotide distribution; one output for mapped reads and one for assigned reads.
 - **rule_charts**: A barchart showing percentages of counts per rule.
 - **class_charts**: A barchart showing percentages of counts per class.